15 Christmas things to do in New York City

 At Macy's during the Christmas season, you can walk through the North Pole without leaving the department store.
 Don't you believe it?
 Well, it's true, at this time of year Macy's recreates a village known as Santaland, where children can meet Father Christmas himself.
 It's free, but you have to book an appointment.

-To tell you the truth, all the shops in New York are decked out for the Christmas spirit, so if you like Christmas shopping, my advice is to prepare a Christmas window shopping tour with a stop at Tiffany & Co, Macy's, Bloomingdale's, Lord & Taylor, Bergdorf Goodman or Saks Fith Ave, among others.
-You'll be amazed!
+To tell you the truth, every shop in New York is decked out for the Christmas spirit, so if you like Christmas shopping and shops, my advice is to book a New York shopping tour or prepare a Christmas window shopping route with the following stops and get ready to be blown away:

 Holiday Light| ©Andy Eick